-It should be stressed that aging and cardiovascular diseases are, in addition to structural and gap junction remodeling, characterized by abnormal Ca2+ handling (Dhalla 1988, Jiang et al., 1993, Lakatta and Guarneri 1993).
-Accordingly, it was hypothesized that aged or diseased heart due to altered Ca2+ handling is less able to maintain Ca2+ homeostasis, while prone to develop Ca2+-overload.
-The latter leads to subcellular injury and particularly to impairment of cell-to-cell coupling (or even uncoupling) at the gap junction channels (deMello 1986, Salameh and Dhein 2005).
-Consequently it can facilitate occurrence of malignant reentry arrhythmias (Merrilat et al. 1990, Kihara and Morgan 1991, Tribulová et al. 2002, Tribulová et al. 2003) and prevent their termination and sinus rhythm restoration (Manoach et al. 2007).
+that aged or diseased heart due to altered Ca2+ handling is less able to maintain Ca2+ homeostasis, while prone to develop Ca2+-overload.
+The latter leads to subcellular injury and particularly to impairment of cell-to-cell coupling (or even uncoupling) at the gap junction channels (De Mello 1986, Salameh and Dhein 2005).
+Consequently it can facilitate occurrence of malignant reentry arrhythmias (Merrilat et al. 1990, Kihara and Morgan 1991, Wang et al. 1997, Tribulová et al. 2002a, 2003) and prevent their termination and sinus rhythm restoration (Manoach et al. 2007).
 Fast pacing-induced elevation of intracellular Na+ (Simor et al. 1997) and consequent activation of Na/Ca exchanger can result in disturbances of Ca2+ homeostasis.
 Indeed, Ca2+ overload has been indicated by presence of hypercontracted sarcomeres and dehiscence of fascia adherens junctions upon intermittent burst pacing (Fig. 4C).
-Notably, these subcellular changes occurred early (after 5-10 minutes of burst pacing) and in majority of cardiomyocytes of old guinea pig atria.
-Unlike to old, young guinea pigs developed high $Ca^{2+}$ -induced injury in minor population of cardiomyocytes and upon prolonged (>1 hour) fast pacing.
-In addition, immunolabeling revealed that diminished expression and inhomogeneous myocardial distribution of Cx43 in old guinea pig myocardium aggravated due to burst pacing prior occurrence of AF (Tribulová et al. 1999, Tribulová et al. 2002a).
-These findings suggest acute impairment of cell-to-cell coupling due to, at least in part, pacing-induced $Ca^{2+}$ elevation.
-Interestingly, pretreatment of perfused heart with heptanol, a compound that deteriorates electrical coupling and induces cell-to-cell uncoupling, promoted inducible AF in aged rat model (Hayachi et al. 1998).
+Notably, these subcellular changes occurred early (after 5-10 min of burst pacing) and in majority of cardiomyocytes of old guinea pig atria.
+Unlike to old, young guinea pigs developed high Ca^{2+} -induced injury in minor population of cardiomyocytes and upon prolonged (>1 hour) fast pacing.
+In addition, immunolabeling revealed that diminished expression and inhomogeneous myocardial distribution of Cx43 in old guinea pig myocardium aggravated due to burst pacing prior occurrence of AF (Tribulová et al. 1999, 2002b).
+These findings suggest acute impairment of cell-to-cell coupling due to, at least in part, pacing-induced Ca^{2+} elevation.
+Interestingly, pretreatment of perfused heart with heptanol, a compound that deteriorates electrical coupling and induces cell-tocell uncoupling, promoted inducible AF in aged rat model (Hayachi et al. 2002).

-Cardiac gap junction and Cx43 alterations implicated in occurrence of VF.
+Cardiac gap junction and Cx43 alterations implicated in occurrence of VF

-Experimental and clinical studies showed that diseased or failing heart is prone to develop VF, which is main cause of sudden cardiac death particularly during heart attack.
-Slow conduction and fractionated electrograms were recorded in the infarcted human heart (De Bakker et al. 1993, Gardner et al. 1985).
-Myocardial tissue analysis revealed pathological substrates, including a decrease and miss-localization of gap junctions, which correlated with location of reentrant circuits in the border zone of infarction (Peters et al. 1997).
-Interestingly, Cx43-deficient mice exhibited markedly slowing of myocardial conduction that facilitates reentrant arrhythmias and sudden arrhythmic death (Lerner et al. 2000, Gutstein et al. 2001).
-Down-regulation and/or abnormal distribution of myocardial Cx43-positive gap junctions linked with increased susceptibility to hypokalemia-induced ventricular fibrillation (Fig. 5) have been reported in rats suffering from diabetes mellitus (Okruhlicová et al. 2002) spontaneous or L-NAME-induced hypertension (Tribulová et al. 2002, Tribulová et al. 2003, Fialová et al. 2007a).
-While diabetes was associated with myocardial fibrosis, young spontaneously hypertensive rats were characterized by left ventricular hypertrophy and L-NAME-induced hypertension was accompanied by both hypertrophy and fibrosis of the heart
+Experimental and clinical studies showed that diseased or failing heart is prone to develop VF, which is main cause of sudden cardiac death particularly during Slow conduction and heart attack. fractionated electrocardiograms were recorded in the infarcted human heart (De Bakker et al. 1993, Gardner et al. 1985).
+Myocardial tissue analysis revealed pathological substrates, including a decrease and misslocalization of gap junctions, which correlated with location of reentrant circuits in the border zone of infarction (Peters et al. 1997).
+Interestingly, Cx43-deficient mice exhibited markedly slowing of myocardial conduction that facilitates re-entrant arrhythmias and sudden arrhythmic death (Lerner et al. 2000, Gutstein et al. 2001).
+Downregulation and/or abnormal distribution of myocardial Cx43-positive gap junctions linked with increased susceptibility to hypokalemia-induced ventricular fibrillation (Fig. 5) have been reported in rats suffering from diabetes mellitus (Okruhlicová et al. 2002) spontaneous or L-NAME-induced hypertension (Tribulová et al. 2002a, 2003, Fialová et al. 2008).
+While diabetes was associated with myocardial fibrosis, young spontaneously hypertensive rats were characterized by left ventricular hypertrophy and L-NAME-induced hypertension was accompanied by both hypertrophy and fibrosis of the heart (Tribulová et al. 2002b).
+Reduced gap junction coupling in areas of fibrosis could disrupt wave-front propagation and hence interfere with uniform and synchronized cardiomyocyte function.
+Likewise, abnormal distribution and lateralization of gap junctions in hypertrophied myocardium can affect uniform